Akershus (Storting constituency)

 Akershus is one of the 19 multi-member constituencies of the Storting, the national legislature of Norway.
 The constituency was established in 1921 following the introduction of proportional representation for elections to the Storting.
-It consists of the municipalities of Ås, Asker, Aurskog-Høland, Bærum, Eidsvoll, Enebakk, Frogn, Gjerdrum, Hurdal, Lillestrøm, Lørenskog, Lunner, Nannestad, Nes, Nesodden, Nittedal, Nordre Follo, Rælingen, Ullensaker and Vestby in the county of Viken.
-The constituency currently elects 18 of the 169 members of the Storting using the open party-list proportional representation electoral system.
-At the 2021 parliamentary election it had 471,106 registered electors.
+It is conterminous with the county of Akershus.
+The constituency currently elects 19 of the 169 members of the Storting using the open party-list proportional representation electoral system.
+At the 2025 parliamentary election it had 514,392 registered electors.

 Electoral system

-Akershus currently elects 18 of the 169 members of the Storting using the open party-list proportional representation electoral system.
+Akershus currently elects 19 of the 169 members of the Storting using the open party-list proportional representation electoral system.
 Constituency seats are allocated by the County Electoral Committee using the Modified Sainte-Laguë method.
-Compensatory seats (seats at large) are calculated based on the national vote and are allocated by the National Electoral Committee using the Modified Sainte-Laguë method at the constituency level (one for each constituency).
+Compensatory seats (seats at large or levelling seats) are calculated based on the national vote and are allocated by the National Electoral Committee using the Modified Sainte-Laguë method at the constituency level (one for each constituency).
 Only parties that reach the 4% national threshold compete for compensatory seats.